 In 1994, Steven Spielberg, Jeffrey Katzenberg and David Geffen formed DreamWorks SKG, an entertainment company known for its many family-oriented films.
 The company's animation section is located in the Glendale’s Grand Central Business Park on land formerly occupied by a helicopter landing base on the city’s old air field.
 The Walt Disney Company also has a large campus located in the Grand Central Business Park that includes the headquarters for its Imagineering division, and also owns what's left of the city’s one-time Grand Central Airport terminal.

-Amtrak does not provide ticketing or baggage services at the unstaffed Glendale station, which is served by 10 daily trains.
-The Pacific Surfliner is primarily financed and operated in partnership with the California Department of Transportation, and is managed by the LOSSAN Joint Powers Authority.
+Amtrak does not provide ticketing or baggage services at the Glendale station.
+The Pacific Surfliner service is primarily financed through funds made available by the State of California, Department of Transportation, and is managed by the LOSSAN Joint Powers Authority.